-The runic calendar like many other luni-solar calendar systems tracks time using the Metonic cycle, a repeating 19-year pattern.
-To find the Metonic year number for any Gregorian year:
+The runestav calendar like many other luni-solar calendar systems tracks time using the Metonic cycle, 19-year amount of time it takes for the 365 day solar year to realign with the 354 day “lunar year.”

-Decide the regular calendar date you want to find.
+Decide the Gregorian (modern) calendar date you want to find.

 For example: March 1, 2026.